White woman with red hair in striped shirt sits on bed in college dorm room

-9 Trends Changing the Student Housing Industry
+9 Recent and Big Trends in the Student Housing Industry

 Student housing is going through a lot of changes based on how students learn and live.
 Here are nine trends to look out for in student housing.